jamesafranke/jamesafranke.github.io/README.md

 ## Data-driven cloud forecasting
 Motivated by recent advances in data-driven weather forecasting

+however, all recent transformer forecast models are trained on reanalysis model data, which does not contain all the revelant cloud phyisics to begin with.

 We developed a new machine-learning ready cloud dataset based on the 5 main geostationary satelites.

 <img src="cloudbench.png" width="700">